Nabil-zr/Heart_Disease_Risk_Prediction_App/README.md

 **Languages:** Python
 **Libraries:**
-pandas for data manipulation
+pandas for data manipulation.
-scikit-learn for model building and evaluation Streamlit for creating the interactive user interface matplotlib and seaborn (if applicable) for data visualization
+scikit-learn for model building and evaluation.
+Streamlit for creating the interactive user interface. matplotlib and seaborn (if applicable) for data visualization.

 **Presentation Tool:** Prezi was used for creating a dynamic and engaging project presentation.